Golden-Handed Tamarin Facts

 Golden-Handed Tamarin Physical Description

-The Golden-Handed Tamarin stands out as a fascinating creature.
-But nevertheless, it remains a physically diminutive primate.
-Mature adults only reach an average body length of about 8 – 11 in (20 – 28 cm).
+The Golden-Handed Tamarin stands out as a rather fascinating creature.
+But nevertheless, it still remains a physically diminutive primate.
+That holds true because mature adults only reach an average body length of about 8 – 11 in (20 – 28 cm).

-Further, the remarkable tail adds another 12 – 17 in (31 – 44 cm) to the overall length of the animal.
+Further, the fairly remarkable tail of the creature adds another 12 – 17 in (31 – 44 cm) to the overall length of the animal.
 In addition, it also remains a lightweight species, rarely exceeding a weight of 1.2 lb (0.54 kg).

-However, the feet and hands remain its most memorable and distinctive physical feature.
-These usually display a reddish-orange to gold color, hence the alternate common name of Midas Tamarin.
+However, the feet and hands of the animal remain its most memorable and distinctive physical feature.
+These usually display a surprising reddish-orange to gold color.
+This, therefore, serves as the source of the alternate common name of Midas Tamarin.

 - Kingdom: Animalia